tjmahr/tjmahr.github.io/_posts/2020-08-26-quantile-quantile-plots-from-scratch.md

 The easiest way to draw two lines in a confidence band is with `geom_ribbon()`, but `geom_ribbon()` by default draws a filled shape.
 It would fill the space between the lines with solid black.
-(It was pain while developing this code.)
+(It was a pain while developing this code!)
 Fortunately, the vignette gives an example of modifying an existing geom to take new defaults.
 We follow that example and create a new `GeomRibbonHollow`: